 Another key aspect of the program are our incursions, which address how the established themes—site/environment, scale, community and time—come together in the creation of a public artwork.
 I have been facilitating incursions across NSW over the past two months.
 From 22–25 June, I spent time in Broken Hill and Dubbo facilitating programs in partnership with the Broken Hill Regional Art Gallery and the Western Plains Cultural Centre.

 The incursion program is experimental in nature and process-based.
 The driving intention is to encourage students to observe their environment (the classroom) in detail and to identify specific locations that had been ignored, forgotten, or required love and/or a new use.
 Next, the students intervened in these spaces through assigning ‘instructions for engagement’ at each selected site.
 The instructions were next performed by the students, as they interpreted the words in their own unique ways.

 The beauty of being experimental and process-based is that the workshop has the capacity to be responsive to the needs of the group.
 For example, the students from Bourke Public School are working to reclaim their cultural heritage and through the project have gathered knowledge about signs, symbols and totems, which are of great significance to their community.
-To ensure the incursion program was most beneficial for this group, students were encouraged to use lines and symbols as another visual devise, to guide the body to move in new and unexpected ways.
+To ensure the incursion program was most beneficial for this group, students were encouraged to use lines and symbols as another visual device, to guide the body to move in new and unexpected ways.
 Through building a safe, responsive and collaborative environment for knowledge exchange and learning, the students felt empowered to share their knowledge systems with me, including new words in language and culturally specific dance and movement.

 Your Public Art Project is still underway and is a continual process of questioning and reflecting.

-As an organisation we ask ourselves:
+As an organisation, we ask ourselves: